sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 javac -cp .:version2 GreetApp.java
 ```

-running the application with the new version on the classpath works as expected:
+Running the application with the new version on the classpath works as expected:

     java -cp .:version2 GreetApp

-running with the old version on the classpath results in an error:
+Running with the old version on the classpath results in an error:

 ```
 > java -cp .:version1 GreetApp